T R I P D E T A I L S

 I M M U N I Z A T I O N S

 Our comprehensive pre-departure information packet covers information on immunizations and health.
-There are no immunizations required for Vietnam and malarial does not occur where we will be traveling.
+There are no immunizations required for Vietnam and malarial does not occur in any area where we will be traveling.

-I N C L U S I V E
+W H A T' S I N C L U D E D?

 W H A T E L S E?

 Vietnam, nor this trip, will please everyone.
-Vietnam remains, for the most part, a Third-World country without all the amenities, infrastructure, order, and cleanliness we enjoy back home.
+Vietnam remains, for the most part, a developing country without all the amenities, infrastructure, order, and cleanliness you may enjoy in other destinations.
 This is not to say the trip will be roughing it, but if you're expecting precision, absence of the unexpected, and flawless attention to detail, this is not that type of trip nor destination.
+We've been organizing trips in Vietnam since 1993 and are very experienced with organizing trips in the country but surprises still do occur.
 For any questions you may have about this tour, please do contact us.
-We'd be happy to put you in contact with previous travelers who have been on this trip.
+We'd be happy to put you in contact with travelers who have been on this trip previously.